Jason Fernandes

-Jason Fernandes is an Indian blockchain entrepreneur and technology columnist hailing from Goa.
+Jason Fernandes is Web3 entrepreneur, Investor, and technology columnist hailing from Goa.
+Fernandes is the co-founder of AdLunam Inc.a Web3 investment platform.
 As a teenager, Fernandes founded the internet portal ZeoCities.com, the non-profit LDKids.org and wrote for CHIP Magazine.
-Later, while studying at the University of Texas, Austin, Fernandes co-invented the Internet-based DVR, InstantTV, and was part of the founding team at PerceptiveI (a company that developed ECRM software).
-After moving to Goa in 2012, Fernandes began working as a monthly technology columnist for GlobeAsia Magazine, Indonesia.
-He has also founded the IoT company SmartKlock Inc and two Blockchain companies, FUNL Corp, and Malta-based AET Ventures (AEToken), of which he is presently the COO.
-Fernandes has advised state governments and political parties on IT and education policies.
-He also writes for various technology media publications and has spoken at TEDx events.
+Later, while studying at the University of Texas, Austin, Fernandes co-invented the Internet-based DVR, InstantTV, and was part of the founding team at PerceptiveI (a company that developed ECRM software for Fortune 500 companies).
+Fernandes was a monthly technology columnist for GlobeAsia Magazine, Indonesia for 5 years producing over 60 columns over this period.
+Fernandes is often quoted in Web3 publications and has spoken at TEDx events.

 Early life

 Jason Fernandes was born in Bombay (now known as Mumbai) to artists Thomas and Jeanette Fernandes.
 Fernandes was a teenager when he was diagnosed with dyslexia.
 It was then that he was given access to the family computer, which started his journey into technology.